seancross79/PowerShell-Get-Weather/README.md

-# PowerShell-Get-Weather
+# PowerShell Projects
-PowerShell function to get weather information for up to 5 days, multiple locations, in Celsius or Fahrenheit.
+Various class, personal, and directed projects related to Windows PowerShell functionality.
+Comments welcome.
+If you copy, please modify contents to match your environment, or provide attribution.